QuestScreen/website/index.md

 weight: 1
 permalink: /
 ---
-**Quest Screen** is an app that displays images and information on a screen during pen & paper sessions.
+**QuestScreen** is an app that displays images and information on a screen during pen & paper sessions.
 It has been designed to be installed on a small board (e.g. Raspberry Pi) but you can also run it on your desktop machine or laptop.

 <figure class="video-demo">